 To be able to make wise investment decisions that will benefit both parties in the future, investors need to be able to understand the baggage a company may bring to the table.
-If a company is withholding data in its financial statements, investors have less information about the company’s fiscal health, and buying stock in a company that hides information is undoubtedly risky.
+If a company is withholding data in its financial statements, investors have less information about the company’s fiscal health.
+Buying stock in a company that hides information is undoubtedly risky.

-An overly complex business structure is often a warning sign for investors that a company is trying to hide something that might scare investors away, such as a large amount of debt.
-The businesses investors want to work with are the companies that keep their statements concise— yet thorough— and easy to understand.
-For larger companies and conglomerates that have several businesses under their belts, keeping each business’s financial statements separate is key for maintaining transparency.
+An overly complex business structure is often a warning sign that a company is trying to hide something that might scare investors away, such as a large amount of debt.
+Investors want to work with companies that keep their statements concise and easy to understand.
+For larger companies with several businesses under their belts, keeping each business’s financial statements separate is key for maintaining transparency.

-Not only is transparency in accounting highly important for investors, but it is equally important— if not more important— to the company itself.
+Transparency in accounting is highly important for investors, but it’s equally important— if not moreso— to the company itself.
 Any United States publicly traded company is required to adhere to GAAP’s 10 principles.
 GAAP, or Generally Accepted Accounting Principles, is a generally accepted set of standards, rules, and procedures established to regulate corporate accounting and prevent fraud.
 Following these principles as intended creates a level of transparency achieved through consistency, diligence, and integrity.
 To learn more about each of the 10 principles and what they mean, you can check out our GAAP Accounting blog.

 For a publicly traded company, violating these principles will result in a hefty fine from the Securities Exchange Commission (SEC).
-Small private companies are not required to adhere to GAAP, but lenders, creditors, and investors still expect them to abide by GAAP standards and will look poorly on any violations they discover.
+Private companies aren’t required to adhere to GAAP, but lenders, creditors, and investors still expect them to follow GAAP standards.
+They will likely look poorly on any violations they discover.

-These filings are tedious, especially due to the required audited financial statements that make up Form 10-K. The process to audit a financial statement often takes months when factoring in time spent on planning, fieldwork, and compiling the audit report.
-An independent auditor has many projects they are working on alongside your audit; if anything goes wrong with any of those projects, you might experience a delay, forcing you to file a Form NT 10-K and risk a drop in stock price and a lack of trust with investors.
+These filings are tedious, especially due to the required audited financial statements that make up Form 10-K. Auditing a financial statement often takes months when factoring in time spent on planning, fieldwork, and compiling the audit report.
+An independent auditor has many projects they are working on alongside your audit.
+If anything goes wrong with any of those projects, you might experience a delay.
+Any delays would force you to file a Form NT 10-K and risk a drop in stock price and lack of trust with investors.

 However, the process is much easier and more cost-effective when you work with an outsourced accounting service.
-Working with PetroLedger means that we will be consistently maintaining your general ledger throughout the year, so your year-end processing can be handled with fewer fees and a much faster turnaround time.
-Our GAAP-trained accounting professionals will work with you year-round to ensure that your books are ready for your quarterly and annual filings.
+Working with PetroLedger means that we will be consistently maintaining your general ledger throughout the year.
+Our professionals can handle your year-end processing with fewer fees and a much faster turnaround time.
+Our GAAP-trained accounting professionals will work year-round to ensure that your books are ready for your quarterly and annual filings.